KernelGamut32/terraform-fundamentals-public/exercises/08/README.md

   ```

  #### Numbers
-  * The `number` type is new in 0.12
-  * The above shows how you can deal with this number variable directly by doing arithmetic
+  * The code below shows how you can deal with this number variable directly by doing arithmetic

  ```hcl
  variable "my_number" {